viraltux/Forecast.jl/docs/src/man/quickstart.md

 <img src="../../images/stl.png" width="800px"/>
 ```

-## Cross-Correlation on shifted dasaset
+## Cross-Correlation on shifted dataset

 Here we cross-correlate two identical series shifted by six positions, the plot
 shows how the peak correlation is at position six.